 Botox needles are very small and most people don't feel any pain when they are injected.
 However, there are some risks associated with any medical treatment so it's important to choose a clinic and an injector with the right credentials to stay safe.
-If you choose to go to a doctor who is not very experienced in where the correct injection sites are, you may develop side effects such as drooping eyelids.
-Botox works by injecting itself into the muscles, at the desired location, and essentially blocks nerve impulses located in those tissues.
-So, if you're seeing discounts and deals on Botox treatments, it might be worth wondering why they're trying to move the product so badly.
-The effects of a Botox procedure will vary from person to person, and the first time you have Botox treatment is likely to make you nervous.
+If you choose an inexperienced doctor who doesn't know where to inject correctly, you may experience side effects such as drooping eyelids.
+Botox works by blocking nerve impulses in the muscles at the desired location.
+If you're seeing discounts and deals on Botox treatments, it might be worth wondering why they're trying to move the product so badly.
+The effects of a Botox procedure will vary from person to person and it's normal to feel nervous before your first treatment.

-If you have a headache or have swelling at the injection site, you will need to avoid taking aspirin or other anti-inflammatory drugs.
-In addition to reducing the aesthetic appearance of fine lines and wrinkles, FDA-approved uses for Botox include treating chronic migraines, severe underarm sweating, muscle spasms, and some eye conditions.
-It is unlikely that many doctors and nurses want to take responsibility for the injection work of a non-medical person, so be sure to check that you are satisfied with the person you have chosen for your Botox treatments.
-Botox is extremely safe when administered by an experienced medical professional, such as a doctor, nurse, or dentist.
+If you experience a headache or swelling at the injection site, you should avoid taking aspirin or other anti-inflammatory drugs.
+In addition to reducing wrinkles and fine lines, FDA-approved uses for Botox include treating chronic migraines, severe underarm sweating, muscle spasms, and some eye conditions.
+It's unlikely that many doctors and nurses want to take responsibility for the injection work of a non-medical person so make sure you're satisfied with your chosen provider.
+Botox is extremely safe when administered by an experienced medical professional such as a doctor, nurse, or dentist.
 This is because Botox is injected directly into the muscle being treated rather than into the layers of the skin.
 As with any injectable treatment, there are more risks involved than with non-invasive treatments so do your research beforehand.
 These side effects could be attributed to a technical error (someone who is giving you a treatment with Botox and who doesn't know what they are doing).

 Immediately after Botox injections, you may feel a slight residual sting from the injection.
-In the UK, Botox is a prescription-only drug, which means that it must be prescribed and given to a patient by a qualified doctor.
-Bruising can be a general risk from any type of injection, so naturally, Botox injections have the potential to cause some bruising.
+In the UK, Botox is a prescription-only drug which means it must be prescribed and given to a patient by a qualified doctor.
+Bruising can be a general risk from any type of injection so naturally Botox injections have the potential to cause some bruising.